OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/environment-specific-transforms-with-sensitive-values.md

 </configuration>
 ```

-Finally, we have the following variables configured:
+Finally, we have the following [variables](/docs/deployment-process/variables/index.md) configured in Octopus:

 | Name       | Value   | Scope   |
 | ------------- | ------- | ------ |